akauppi/firebase-jest-testing/package/Writing tests.md

 setRegion(region)    // (string) => ()
 ```

-Only needed if one of the regions is not the Firebase default, or if your implementations vary between regions, and you wish to separately test them (see above for comments).
+Only needed if one of the regions is not the Firebase default, or if your implementations vary between regions, and you wish to separately test them.

 ## Priming with JSON data

-To run tests - even testing Security Rules - you need some seed data in Firestore.
+To run tests you need some seed data in Firestore.
 Such data is often hand crafted alongside the tests, and `firebase-jest-testing` provides the means to read it from a JSON / `.js` file.

 Add this to your Jest configuration: